 Key Features and Benefits of Online Term Plan Plus

-Consider the case of online term plans, which are plain-vanilla policies.
+Consider the case of online term plans, which are simple policies.
 Here, the lump-sum payout is paid only if the policyholder passes away during the policy tenure.
 There are no survival/maturity benefits in case the policyholder survives the tenure.
-In case a false term plan claim is filed, the blockchain technology can help the insurer in detecting the fraud.
+In case a fraudulent claim being filed, blockchain technology can help the insurer in detecting the fraud.
 It effectively serves as a cross-industry and distributed registry with comprehensive customer data.
-Once the data is digitally entered, the platform would validate the authenticity of documents, check police reports, and detect any fraudulent patterns.
+Assuming mass adoption into the medical field, when data is digitally entered, the platform can validate the authenticity of documents by checking for death certificates and detect any fraudulent patterns.
 Moreover, as the data is decentralized, tampered documents and false term plan claims are less likely to be ignored.

 2. Reduce Administrative Cost

-Blockchain will reduce administrative cost through automated verification of policyholder identity, contract validity, auditable registration of claims, and data from third parties.
-This will give insurers-controlled access to claims and claims histories registered on the blockchain, thus improving transparency as well.
-According to a PWC report, blockchain could remove 15%-25% of expenses accrued during insurance processes, delivering an industry-wide saving of $5-10 billion.
+The blockchain will reduce administrative cost through automated verification of policyholder identity, contract validity, auditable registration of claims, and data from third parties.
+This will give insurers-controlled access to current and previous claims that are registered on the blockchain, thus improving transparency.
+According to a PWC report, blockchain technology could remove 15-25% of expenses that typically accrue throughout the insurance and claims process, delivering an industry-wide saving of $5-10 billion.
 (Source: PWC, 2016)

 3. Ensure Transparency